zettelstore/zettelstore/www/build.md

 `COMMAND` is one of:

-* `build`: builds the software with correct version information and places it into a freshly created directory <tt>bin</tt>.
+* `build`: builds the software with correct version information and puts it into a freshly created directory <tt>bin</tt>.
 * `check`: checks the current state of the working directory to be ready for release (or commit).
 * `release`: executes `check` command and if this was successful, builds the software for various platforms, and creates ZIP files for each executable.
-  Everything is placed in the directory <tt>releases</tt>.
+  Everything is put in the directory <tt>releases</tt>.
 * `clean`: removes the directories <tt>bin</tt> and <tt>releases</tt>.
 * `version`: prints the current version information.